Condo Reviews D Leedon Condo Review: Too big for its own good?

 Once you come back up, it will lead you to a staircase…

 I like how each block has its own lettering in front of it.
-The trees and greenery certainly go a long way into making the place look more welcoming as the sheer amount of buildings and concrete can get too much.
+The trees and greenery certainly go a long way toward making the place look more welcoming, as the sheer amount of buildings and concrete can get too much.

-The playground space is quite big, but the actual equipment itself is quite small.
-It looks very sparing as if a grown-up applied the Konmari method and stripped out all the fun of a playground, leaving it with its essential functions.
+The playground space is relatively big, but the actual equipment itself is quite small.
+It looks very sparing, as if a grown-up applied the Konmari method and stripped out all the fun of a playground, leaving it with its essential functions.

 One of the many barbeque areas scattered from the D Leedon condo.